Clinical Scientist - Dostarlimab (Oncology)

 We are looking for professionals with these required skills to achieve our goals:

-- Basic Life Science degree or equivalent and 5 + years of industry or relevant clinical experience
+- Basic Life Science Bachelor's degree or equivalent with 5+ years of industry or relevant clinical experience

 - Clinical training and/or applicable clinical research experience; understanding of running clinical trial from concept study idea to publication

 - Matrix management experience; ability to establish and build internal and external relationships at all levels in a highly dynamic and matrixed environment

 - Highly developed communication skills appropriate to the target audience, promoting effective decision-making where necessary

 - Robust knowledge of disease-specific research priorities, public health needs, competitor landscape, clinical practice trends and treatment guidelines evolution

 - Broad understanding of the pharmaceutical industry and the clinical development process

 If you have the following characteristics, it would be a plus:

 - Advanced degree (e.g. MS, PhD, PharmD) or equivalent experience